NVIDIA/NeMo/docs/source/core.rst

 Dataclasses allow NeMo to ship model configurations as part of the NeMo library and also enables pure Python configuration of NeMo models.
+With Hydra, dataclasses can be used to create `structured configs <https://hydra.cc/docs/tutorials/structured_config/intro>`_ for the Conversational AI application.

-As an example, see the code block below for an Attenion is All You Need machine translation model:
+As an example, see the code block below for an Attenion is All You Need machine translation model.
+The model configuration can be instantiated and modified like any Python `Dataclass <https://docs.python.org/3/library/dataclasses.html>`_.

 .. code-block:: Python